NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 --sensor-type <string (default="pinhole")>
     Sensor type for created cameras and images.
 Can be one of: pinhole, linescan.

+--square-pixels
+    When creating linescan images, override the image height (the second value in ``--image-size``) to ensure that the horizontal and vertical ground sample distances are very similar.

 --first-index <int (default: -1)>
     Index of first camera and/or image to generate, starting from 0.
 If not set,